 The SLC is co-chaired by an elected faculty member and the Director of Interprofessional Simulation.
 Members of the council represent each academic unit within the college and are appointed to the council by their Dean or Chair and approved by the sitting council members.
 The SLC has representatives from 8 disciplines including, nursing, physical therapy, pharmacy, counseling and applied psychology, exercise physiology, health science, physician assistant and speech and communication disorders.

 Our labs are designed to be transformed into almost any environment that a scenario calls for.
 Operating Rooms, Emergency Departments, Apartments, Intensive Care Units, Offices, and Exam Rooms are just a few examples of the forms our labs routinely take.
-Wired for high resolution video and audio recording, our A/V system allows us to capture a simulation as it happens and then to use the recording during the debriefing as an element of reflective learning.
+Wired for high resolution video and audio recording, our A/V system allows us to capture a simulation as it happens.
+The video is then to use during the debriefing session as an element of reflective learning.

-Should an educator want a group of students to view a simulation as it happens, they can either live stream it in one of our debriefing rooms or they can have their students watch and listen from here.
+Should an educator want a group of students to view a simulation as it happens, they can either live stream it in one of our debriefing rooms or they can have their students watch and listen from the viewing area.
 The one-way glass and overhead speakers allow observers to watch without disturbing the students in the learning environment.

 Debriefing is as important as the simulation itself.
 In the debriefing rooms students reflect on their experience in the simulation with guidance from trained debriefers.
 Large TV monitors allow for video play back of the students simulation for reflection.
 The debriefing rooms have a retractable wall between them, allowing us to accommodate large groups of students.

-At the Goldstein Labs, we use an array of high fidelity, human patient simulator mannequins to create as realistic as possible an environment for our students.
-Each mannequin has a wide range of abilities, including light-sensitive eyes that blink, palpable pulses, seizures, and more.
+At the Goldstein Labs, we use an array of high fidelity human patient simulators to create an environment for our students that is as realistic as possible.
+Each patient simulator has a wide range of abilities, including light-sensitive eyes that blink, palpable pulses, seizures, and more.

 Perhaps our most versatile simulator, SimMan 3G is a fully wireless, multidisciplinary adult patient simulator.
 SimMan’s wireless features and onboard power supply allow for use in a variety of settings beyond a healthcare environment.
 At the Goldstein labs we have used these features to simulate the entire chain of care, with first responders treating a patient in a home or office, then transporting the patient to a simulated Emergency Room where the patient is then transferred to a hospital care team.